YunzeMan/Situation3D/README.md

 Finally, please download the ScanNet dataset from the official website and follow the instructions [here](https://github.com/pengsongyou/openscene/blob/main/scripts/preprocess) to preprocess the ScanNet dataset and get RGB video frames and point clouds for each scannet scene.

+#### The latest code implementation and models will be out recently.
+Please stay tuned.